arazig/arazig/README.md

 - 😄 I’m currently working on Academic Data Science projects
 - 🌱 I’m currently learning Statistiques and ML at @ENSAE PARIS

-Here is an overline of some of the reports made on the occasion of different projects made available on GitHub :✨
+Here is an overline of some of the reports made on the occasion of different projects made available on my GitHub :✨

 ## DPE simulator of French housing: